steventopper/TransRot/README.md

 - Number of Equilibration Configurations: When Static Temperature and Write Configurational Heat Capacities are both enabled, the first N energies will not be considered in the configurational heat capacity, where N is the value set for Number of Equilibration Configurations.
 - Write Acceptance Ratios (true/false): This option is designed to help with determining other values such as Max Translation Distance.
 When enabled, the ratio of accepted moves for each temperature point will be written to "acceptance_ratios.txt", along with the corresponding temperature in degrees Kelvin.

-The particles to be used in the simulation are set at the bottom of config.txt.
+The particles to be used in the simulation are set at the bottom of the configuration file.
 Each line includes the molecular formula of a particle followed by the number of that particle to be included, separated by **two or more spaces**.
 The default config.txt contains setup for an ammonium chloride cluster with 4 ammonium ions and 4 chloride ions, as follows:\
 NH4+  4\
 Cl-  4